nimish15shah/GRAPHOPT/README.md

 # Dependencies
-Required python packages can be installed from the requirements.txt file with the pip as follows:
+Required python packages can be installed as follows:

 `pip install -r requirements.txt`

-Google OR-Tools has to be separately installed with the FlatZinc support from https://developers.google.com/optimization/install#flatzinc
+Google OR-Tools with the FlatZinc support has to be separately installed from https://developers.google.com/optimization/install#flatzinc

 The PATH and LD_LIBRARY_PATH enviornment variables also have to be updated to point to the OR-Tools location.